 In Table XII we examine whether the identity of the initiator of bankruptcy can predict an inefficient going concern, and whether there are significant differences in results when partitioned by a private or State trustee.
 In regressions (1) and (2) the dependent variable is a dummy that equals 1 if the going concern is inefficient using measure (iv) of Table VIII.
 In regressions (3) to (6) the dependent variable is the size of the inefficiency divided by the book value of assets at the beginning of the bankruptcy process if the going concern is inefficient (using measure (iv)) and 0 otherwise.
-The principal independent variables are a trustee dummy that equals 1 for trade
+The principal independent variables are a trustee dummy that equals 1 for the State trustee and 0 otherwise; an initiator dummy that equals 1 for trade

-28 There is a small discrepancy in the samples in Tables VI and XI because in one bankruptcy there are two initiators.
+&lt;sup>28 There is a small discrepancy in the samples in Tables VI and XI because in one bankruptcy there are two initiators.

-29 For trade creditor- initiated liquidations, fees as a percentage of total proceeds are 13% higher in going concerns than for the immediate closure sample.
+&lt;sup>29 For trade creditor- initiated liquidations, fees as a percentage of total proceeds are 13% higher in going concerns than for the immediate closure sample.
 However, when banks/State initiate liquidations the fees as a percentage of total proceeds are much smaller at only 5.4%.

-30 Median fees as a percentage of inefficiencies are 29% for criterion (iii) and 12% for criterion (iv).
+&lt;sup>30 Median fees as a percentage of inefficiencies are 29% for criterion (iii) and 12% for criterion (iv).